 The Borough plans and conducts a reconstruction streets program every other year.
-The next scheduled project is the repaving of Westview Avenue in 2019 and Patriot Drive and Independence Way during 2020.
-In 2018, due to Aqua PA water main replacement projects, additional road reconstruction projects were done on Hellberg, Marian, Peace Valley, Pleasant, Swartz and Valley View.
+The next scheduled project is the repaying of Lilac Lane during 2021.
+This project includes an Aqua water main replacement at the same time.

 Additionally, the Borough has received approval on several grant projects from federal, state and local government units.
-The Delaware Valley Regional Planning Commission (DVRPC) awarded a Transportation and Community Development Initiative (TCDI) Grant that will fund a feasibility study for shared parking principles along N. Main Street from Butler Avenue to Sunset Avenue.
-The feasibility study will have a goal of property owner participation and explore potential parking scenarios in the study area, all with a goal of revitalization in our Borough Core.
-This project has begun in 2019 and will likely be completed in 2020.
+The Delaware Valley Regional Planning Commission (DVRPC) awarded a Transportation and Community Development Initiative (TCDI) Grant that funded a feasibility study for shared parking principles along N. Main Street from Butler Avenue to Sunset Avenue.
+The feasibility study had a goal of property owner participation and exploring potential parking scenarios in the study area, all with a goal of revitalization in our Borough Core.
+This project was completed in 2020.

-The Department of Conservation & Natural Resources (DCNR) will fund fifty percent of a new playground at Chestnut Street Park, and an upgrade to the walking trail existing in the park.
-The trails will be repaved and widened to ten-foot trails and the playground will include a tot lot with poured in place surfacing and a larger playground for five to twelve year olds with traditional wood fiber surfacing.
-This project has begun in 2019 and will likely be completed in 2020.
+The Department of Conservation & Natural Resources (DCNR) funded fifty percent of a new playground at Chestnut Street Park, and an upgrade to the walking trail existing in the park.
+The trails were repaved and widened to ten-foot trails and the playground includes a tot lot with poured in place surfacing and a larger playground for five to twelve year-olds with traditional wood fiber surfacing.
+This project was completed in 2020.

-Management's Discussion and Analysis (Unaudited) Year Ended December 31, 2018
+Management's Discussion and Analysis (Unaudited) Year Ended December 31, 2020

-CAPITAL ASSETS AND DEBT ADMINISTRATION (Continued)
+CAPITAL ASSETS AND DEBT ADMINISTRATION (continued)

-Discussion of Future Plans (Continued)
+Discussion of Future Plans (continued)

 The Borough is a member of the Central Bucks Regional Police Department.
-The Department plans a move to a new, remodeled building in 2020.
-The expense for this project will be split between member municipalities.
+The Department plans a move to a new, remodeled building in 2021.
+The cost for this project will be split between member municipalities.
+The costs incurred by the Borough through December 31, 2020, total \$361,575, and are reflected as an equity interest in a joint venture on the statement of net position.